 What Benefits are guaranteed in Canada?

-• Holiday entitlement – The Canada Labor Code allows for two weeks for every completed year from the start of employment.
+Holiday entitlement: The Canada Labor Code allows for two weeks for every completed 12 months from the start of employment.
 This increases to three weeks after five years and four weeks after 10 years.
-Individual provinces and territories can apply their own allowances
+Individual provinces and territories can apply their own allowances.

-• Maternity leave – Employment Insurance (EI) funds up to 55% of earnings to a maximum of CAD595, with different allowances, restrictions and timescales applying to maternity and paternity benefits
+Maternity leave: Employment Insurance (EI) funds up to 55% of earnings to a maximum of CAD595, (US$472) with different allowances, restrictions and timescales applying to maternity and parental benefits.

-What Restrictions exist on Benefits and Compensation in Canada?
+What Restrictions exist for Benefits and Compensation in Canada?